4

 Decorative icon

-The Technical Assistance Program (TAP) provides training and technical assistance (TA) to providers based on requests and referrals.
+The Technical Assistance Program (TAP) provides training and technical assistance (TA) to providers based on requests.
 The program will include onsite assistance and a library of tools, resources, and best practices.

-The Technical Assistance Program (TAP) is availble to provide training and hands-on support to individuals and providers upon request or referral.
+The Technical Assistance Program (TAP) is available to provide training and hands-on support to individuals and providers upon request .
 This is available for all five HCBS Waivers.

-• TAP Training for Providers and Service Coordinators - Includes an overview of the TAP program, who can request assistance, the Technical Assistance Plan, and any follow-up needed.
+• Introducing TAP - Includes an overview of the TAP program, who can request assistance, the Technical Assistance Plan, and any follow-up needed.
 Allows time for questions at the end.
-Will be offered in May 2024 and the PowerPoint will be available here afterward.

 Decorative icon